antoanela31/antoanela31/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my own project:auge:
+- 🔭 I’m currently working on my own project::auge:
 - 🌱 I just finish a data analyst bootcamp
 - 👯 I'm currently making a career transition into data and technology.
 - 📫 How to reach me: antoanelamateciuc@gmail.com